Ryan-zhu-sudo/github_M10-CAR-T/01_extract_homologous_seqs/README.md

 + run `b3_extract_seqs.py`
 It will parses the blast results and filters sequences, outputed fasta files saved in `result`.

++ run `Env_cut_seq.py`
+The program script will extract the homologous sequence of the Env region and output it to `... /Env_output` folder

 `cd ./result`

 + run`for i in $(ls *.fa); do transeq ./${i%.*}.fa ../protein/${i%.*}.txt -frame=6;done`